Obbaron/ohpal/README.md

 ## License

-This project is for internal use only.
+Copyright (c) 2026 Centre for Custom Medical Devices (CMD).
+All rights reserved.
+This software is proprietary and confidential.
+Unauthorized copying, modification, distribution, or use, via any medium, is strictly prohibited.
 See the [LICENSE](LICENSE) file for details.

 ## Running tests